Samba sometimes goes in an infinite loop

 Thank you for your comprehension and thank you for the really good work already accomplished.

-#2 Updated by Ben Ringham about 5 years ago
+#2 Updated by Ben Ringham over 5 years ago

 Can't work out what is causing it to occur and happens at-least once a day, I don't think this is related to a low amount of memory as I am using 32GB.